 Since nobody likes to spend a lot of time installing a toilet, we recommend this particular model from Horow, which makes installation a piece of cake.
 It can be mounted on the floor, meaning it will take less time to install.

 We loved how nice the surface looks.
 It has a self-cleaning glazed surface that is easy to maintain.
 You will be able to keep it shiny and clean at all times.
 Also, to make sure durability is increased, there is a soft-closing seat included.
 Therefore, there will be no impact and no noise when you close the seat.

 If you have a small bathroom, this may be the right product for you.
-In a big bathroom, it may just look out of place.
+On the other hand, in a big bathroom, it may just look out of place.